Christine L. Kalt, DNP, RN, FNE, CNEAssociate Professor

 - DNP, Walden University

-Christine Kalt received her bachelor of science in nursing (BSN) from University of North Alabama in 2008, and master of science in nursing (MSN) with the focus on nursing education from Walden University in 2011.
-Christine continued her professional education and received her doctor of nursing practice (DNP) from Walden University December 2018.
-Christine joined Aultman College in 2009 as an adjunct clinical instructor, and then became a full-time nursing faculty in 2010.
+Christine Kalt received her bachelor of science in nursing (BSN) from the University of North Alabama in 2008, and a master of science in nursing (MSN) with a focus on nursing education from Walden University in 2011.
+Christine continued her professional education and received her doctor of nursing practice (DNP) from Walden University in December 2018.
+Christine joined Aultman College in 2009 as an adjunct clinical instructor and then became a full-time nursing faculty in 2010.
 She was awarded associate professor in 2018 from Aultman College.

 She states, “Aultman College is very important to me, I chose my nursing career at Aultman Health Foundation because of its outstanding nursing history and quality care that the hospital provided to the community."
 She has 25 years of emergency nursing, and 10 years of forensic nursing before transferring to Aultman College.